nikhilbadyal/amul-stock-watcher/README.md

 # 🛒 Amul Shop Product Availability Notifier

-Don't want to self host?
+Don't want to self-host?
 Use the [Amul Stock Watcher](https://t.me/amul_notify) hosted version!

 A Python script that monitors product availability on the Amul Shop website and sends notifications via Telegram when products become available.